kose-y/HaploADMIXTURE-resources/README.md

 The directory `environments` defines Julia package environment for the experiments.
 To install all the packages,
 - launch Julia with `--project=<path-to-this directory>/environments/v1.7` or activate the environment with `using Pkg; Pkg.activate(normpath("<path-to-this directory>/environments/v1.7"))`,
 - then run `using Pkg; Pkg.instantiate()`.
-- Note that the experiments were conducted in Julia 1.7, while the Manifest information in the published packages has been upgraded to Julia v1.9.